jpshugrue/soundbase/README.md

 ![alt text](https://github.com/jpshugrue/soundbase/blob/master/app/assets/images/search_bar_shot.png "Search Bar")

 Soundbase features a live updating drop down search bar which displays artists, albums and song names which contain the text of the search query.
-This was implemented by making AJAX requests to the respective database tables and receiving the search entry information as JSON to be render.
+This was implemented by making AJAX requests to the respective database tables and receiving the search entry information as JSON to be rendered.
 Each item in the search list is a link that takes the user to the respective artist page or album page.

-I found the biggest challenge with search was not pulling the data from the database but actually filtering and displaying it

 ## Artist Pages